aritrakrbasu/payload-kanban-board/README.md

 - [x] Toggleable column for posts without a kanban status (Currently, documents lacking `kanbanStatus` aren't visible on the board)
 - [ ] Lazy loading of column contents when scrolling (Currently, board only shows `defaultLimit` amount of cards)
-- [ ] Permissions for changing statuses
+- [x] Validation for changing statuses
 - [ ] Allowed transitions between statuses
 - [ ] Integration with the draft/publish system of Payload (?)